mahaoyuHKU/pytorch-boat/README.md

 # BOAT: Bilateral Local Attention Vision Transformer

+This is an unofficial implementation of the paper
-This is develppped based on [Swin Transformer](https://github.com/microsoft/Swin-Transformer) We only change ./model/swin_transformer.py to ./model/boat_swin_transformer.py and keep other codes unchanged.
+We only change ./model/swin_transformer.py to ./model/boat_swin_transformer.py and keep other codes unchanged.